jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_markdown.md

 **Getting Help**
 --------------------
+Use the help command to find details about all your new database powers.

 ```
 sqlite> .help
 ```
-Reaching out for help is a great way to learn.

 **Looking at tables**
 --------------------